At Central Surgery we recognise the excellent potential health benefits to be gained from following a whole food plant-based diet (WFPBD)

 Because of the reduced calorie density when you eat whole foods you will find that you can actually eat a greater volume of food without gaining weight and you are likely to find this way of eating much more filling.

-In fact most people who are overweight who switch to this type of diet will find that they lose weight.
-It is generally recommended that, because of the reduced calorie density in the foods, when following a WFPBD it is important to eat regular meals during the day (at least 4 meals a day) to ensure you have enough calories to prevent food cravings.
+In fact most people who are overweight who switch to this type of diet find that they lose weight.
+It is generally recommended that, because of the reduced calorie density of the foods eaten when following a WFPBD, regular meals during the day can help to ensure you have enough calories to prevent food cravings.

 What about nuts?